Tony380/Projet3/README.md

 If you face the warden without having all the items, the syringe won't appear and then you will lose.

-You'll be able to leave the game at any moment by pressing "e".
-To return to the start menu press "m" any time.

 HAVE A NICE GAME!